-Maui was a favorite of King Kamehameha III, who made Lahaina the capital of the Kingdom of Hawaii, preferring it to busy Honolulu.
+Maui played host to the first capital city of the Kingdom of Hawaii.
+King Kamehameha named Lahaina the kingdom’s capital in 1820, although it was moved to Honolulu in 1845.
 Many celebrities have made Maui their home over the years, including Woody Harrelson, Ram Dass, Willie Nelson, Mick Fleetwood, Charles Lindbergh, Steven Tyler of Aerosmith and many more.

 If you’re considering making Maui your home, we’ll show you what you need to know before you make the leap, including some ideas on places to live, work, shop and make the most of your days off.

 Although Maui’s population has more than doubled in the last 40 years, Maui still offers a wide variety of places to live, depending on the lifestyle you’re looking for.
 Some of our favorite spots include:

 - Upcountry, including Pukalani, Makawao and Kula – These towns sit in the foothills of the dormant volcano Haleakala and, as a result, enjoy the cooler temperatures and breezes that result from higher elevations.
 Although you’ll encounter tourists in the historic town of Makawao as well as others on their way to Haleakala’s summit, you’ll mostly live around locals who are in Maui for the long haul.